chris-cmsoft/in-laymans-terms/content/articles/edge-computing.md

 When we talk slower we mean by up to 1-2 seconds slower.

-That doesn't sound too big, but imagine playing a game, shooting at someone, and missing because it took your "shoot" 1-2 seconds to reach the server.
+That doesn't sound too big, but imagine playing a game, shooting at someone, and missing because it took your shot 1-2 seconds to reach the server.

 ## Bringing the servers closer to the users